eddmann/eddmann.github.io/_posts/2021/2021-03-25-advent-of-code-2016-day-3-squares-with-three-sides.md

 ## Part 2

 For part two, we are now instead required to interpret the input in a different form.
-Triplets are now grouped based on transposing (flipping the rows and columns) the listing.
+Triplets are now grouped based on transposing (flipping the rows and columns) of the listing.

-So as to complete this task we will need a means to split up a flat listing into triplets.
+To complete this task, we will need a means to split up a flat listing into triplets.
-Combining `range`, list slicing and subsequently yielding each _chunk_ is a very succinct means to achieve this result.
+Combining `range`, list slicing, and subsequently yielding each _chunk_ is a very succinct means to achieve this result.

 ```python
 def chunks(l, n):